zogzog/cubicweb/doc/book/en/development/datamodel/baseschema.rst

 Pre-defined entities in the library
 -----------------------------------

-The library defines a set of entity schemas that are._cwuired by the system or commonly used in *CubicWeb* instances.
+The library defines a set of entity schemas that are required by the system or commonly used in *CubicWeb* instances.